-Ad hoc active ca ase search for AFP cases (continued) Procedure (steps) - continued Conduct an analysis of AFP surveillance indicators.
+Ad hoc active case search for AFP cases (continued) Conduct an analysis of AFP surveillance indicators.
 Conduct subgroup analysis to determine if surveillance reaches all subsets of a population.
 Decide if the search will be facility- and/or community-based (usually both).
-Develop tools (e.g., checklist, reporting formats) for recording ACS process and outcomes.
+4. Develop tools (e.g., checklist, reporting formats) for recording ACS process and outcomes.
 Consider enlisting help from nongovernmental organizations (NGOs) for inaccessible areas.
 Provide training to those who will conduct searches.
+6. 7.
 Develop reporting channels for identified AFP cases.
 Establish a strong supportive supervision and monitoring mechanism at the field level.
 Additional steps for facility-based ACS Identify and profile all healthcare facilities within and outside the reporting network (public, private, traditional).
-Retrospective case searches should look for unreported AFP cases up to 6 months prior to the search date.
-(Interview health providers, review facility registers, make visits to wards.)
-Additional steps for community-based ACS Map and profile areas and populations and identify leaders or contact persons.
+Procedure Retrospective case searches should look for unreported AFP cases up to 6 months prior to (steps) the search date.
+(Interview health providers, review facility registers, make visits to wards.) continued Additional steps for community-based ACS Map and profile areas and populations and identify leaders or contact persons.
+1. 2.
 Ensure community engagement for information gathering and facilitation (e.g., IDPs/refugees: identify elders, camp management committee, host community informants).
-House-to-house case search, community case search.
+3. House-to-house case search, community case search.
 All AFP cases should be added to the line list and should follow case investigation guidelines, including stool specimen collection within 60 days of paralysis onset and contact sampling.
 Frequency This is generally an ad hoc activity when new events/outbreaks are identified in initial response.
 Other situations where this activity could be considered, if resources allow: when a window of opportunity opens in fully or partially inaccessible areas.
-In recently accessible areas with disrupted healthcare infrastructure, the frequenc Challenges and anticipated issues ACS has challenges such as: Lack of resources: untrained personnel, poor documentation, or inadequate budget.
-Security issues.
-Lack of access to, poor quality or non-availability of health facility records.
-Logistical constraints in reaching communities and health facilities.
-Enabling factors & tips for success ACS is facilitated by: Community engagement.
-Presence of NGOs in inaccessible areas.
-Careful, in-depth analysis to prioritize areas, populations or health facilities.
-Knowledgeable and motivated field staff, experienced supervisors.
+In recently accessible areas with disrupted healthcare infrastructure, the frequency should be every 3-6 months.
+ACS has challenges such as: Challenges Lack of resources: untrained personnel, poor documentation, or inadequate budget. and Security issues. anticipated Lack of access to, poor quality or non-availability of health facility records. issues Logistical constraints in reaching communities and health facilities.
+ACS is facilitated by: Community engagement.
+Enabling Presence of NGOs in inaccessible areas. factors & tips Careful, in-depth analysis to prioritize areas, populations or health facilities. for success Knowledgeable and motivated field staff, experienced supervisors.
 Good ACS documentation.
-Interpretation of results The detection of unreported AFP cases demonstrates gaps in the AFP reporting network.
-Retrospective review of records in facilities within the reporting network will reflect whether regular active surveillance of designated sites was conducted.
-Interviewing traditional healthcare providers and/or private sector practitioners will reflect whether the local surveillance team has been orienting and contacting them.
+The detection of unreported AFP cases demonstrates gaps in the AFP reporting network.
+Retrospective review of records in facilities within the reporting network will reflect Interpretation whether regular active surveillance of designated sites was conducted. of results Interviewing traditional healthcare providers and/or private sector practitioners will reflect whether the local surveillance team has been orienting and contacting them.
 It may also highlight the need to revise the reporting network.
-Monitoring & evaluation Number of unreported AFP cases detected through ACS (1) with onset less than 60 days and (2) with onset more than 60 days to six months (or older).
-Number of communities and health facilities that had unreported AFP cases found in the process.
-Assess impact of this activity on overall surveillance system, document any changes in routine active surveillance or reporting networks, and develop and implement improvement plans, where needed.
+Number of unreported AFP cases detected through ACS (1) with onset less than 60 days and (2) with onset more than 60 days to six months (or older).
+Number of communities and health facilities that had unreported AFP cases found in the Monitoring & process. evaluation Assess impact of this activity on overall surveillance system, document any changes in routine active surveillance or reporting networks, and develop and implement improvement plans, where needed.